Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

-In \cite{Tekin08b}, a two-way wiretap channel is considered, in which both the source and receiver transmit information over the channel to each other in the presence of a wiretapper.
+In \cite{Tekin08b,Tekin08c}, a two-way wiretap channel was considered, in which both the source and receiver transmit information over the channel to each other in the presence of a wiretapper.
 Achievable rates for the two-way Gaussian channel are derived.
-Besides, a cooperative jamming scheme that utilizing the potential jammers is shown to be able to further increase the secrecy sum rate. \cite{He_role08a} shows that using feedback for encoding is essential in Gaussian full-duplex two-way wiretap channels, while feedback can be ignored in the Gaussian half-duplex two-way relay channel with untrusted relays.
-More recently, secure transmission strategies are studied for multi-antenna two-way relay channel with network coding with the presence of eavesdroppers by \cite{Mukherjee_Securing10}-\cite{DebbahGC10}.
+In addition, a cooperative jamming scheme that utilizes the potential jammers was shown to be able to further increase the secrecy sum rate. \cite{He_role08a} showed that using feedback for encoding is essential in Gaussian full-duplex two-way wiretap channels, while feedback can be ignored in the Gaussian half-duplex two-way relay channel with untrusted relays.
+More recently, secure transmission strategies are studied for the multi-antenna two-way relay channel with network coding in the presence of eavesdroppers \cite{Mukherjee_Securing10}-\cite{DebbahGC10}.
 By applying the analog network-coded relaying protocol, the end nodes exchange messages in two time slots.
 In this scenario, the eavesdropper has a significant advantage since it obtains two observations of the transmitted data compared to a single observation at each of the end nodes.
 As a countermeasure, in each of the two communication phases the transmitting nodes jam the eavesdropper, either by optimally using any available spatial degrees of freedom, or with the aid of external helpers.